On the various notions of Poincar\'e duality pair: Doubling

 Clearly, the latter is homotopy equivalent to $X\cup_{Y} X$.
 Consequently, $X\cup_{Y} X$ is also a Poincar\'e space.
 By the absolute case again, we infer that $(X,Y)$ is a Poincar\'e pair.
 This completes the argument. \end{proof}

-It is natural to ask what happens if we remove in Theorem \ref{thm_doubling} the assumption that $(Y_{2}, Y_{1} \cap Y_{2})$ is a Poincar\'{e} pair of formal dimension $n-1$.
+It is natural to ask what happens in Theorem \ref{thm_doubling} if one removes the assumption that $(Y_{2}, Y_{1} \cap Y_{2})$ is a Poincar\'{e} pair of formal dimension $n-1$.
 In this case, one can show that the conclusion of the theorem is no longer true:

 \begin{example} Let $(X,Y)$ be the pair constructed in Theorem \ref{thm_interior_duality} with $n > 1$.
 Then $X \cup_{Y} X$ is the unreduced suspension of $Y$.
 Since $Y$ is homologically $S^{n-1}$, we infer that $X \cup_{Y} X \simeq S^{n}$, which is a Poincar\'{e} space.
 However, $(X,Y)$ is not a Poincar\'{e} pair. \end{example}